Emzi0767/Devi-Discord-Selfbot/README.md

 ### POSTGRESQL DATABASE

+The PostgreSQL database is optional if you disable it in the bot's config.
+If you do intend to use the DB-backed features of the bot, you need to proceed with the setup.

 1. If you haven't done so already, install PostgreSQL server (version 9.6 or better).
 2. Create a database for bot's data.
 3. Create a user for the database.